specklesystems/speckle-powerbi/README.md

 ## Usage

 > More detailed instructions on how to use the connector will be added shortly!

+### Current limitations

+Chunked data currently is not automatically de-chunked when received, we are aware of this limitation and are working to resolve it!

 ## Developing & Debugging